grdnrio/pwx-deploy/README.md

 # pwx-tf-deploy
-This is a Terraform script to deploy two Kubernetes clusters, each with a running Portworx cluster on AWS.
+This is a Terraform script to one or more Kubernetes clussters, each with a running Portworx cluster on AWS.
 It pre-configures the following:

 - Portworx latest version
 - Prometheus
 - Lighthouse
 - Grafana with dashboard
-- Storkctl configured with cluster 1 as the source and cluster 2 as the destination
+- Storkctl configured with cluster 1 as the source and cluster 2 as the destination (if multiple cluster)

 You need to have Terraform installed and your AWS credentials set in `~/.aws/credentials`